efarish/portfolio/llm/rag_ondemand/README.md

 ### Client

-The `clients` folder contains a Jupyter notebook with examples of calling the AWS API Gateway.
+The `clients` folder contains a Jupyter notebook with examples of calling the HTTP AWS API Gateway.

 ### The RAG Agent